Why you need an EPC (Energy Certificate)

 The EPC and the accompanying Recommendation Report must be provided free of charge to prospective buyers or tenants.
 When a building is marketed, the EPC rating must be included within all marketing literature (including sales particulars and all advertising).
 If the EPC is not included within such marketing, estate agents are automatically reported to the Office of Fair Trading (OFT) which could lead to a banning order.

 However, it is chiefly the building owner’s responsibility as landlord or seller to provide an EPC and not doing so could lead to the Local Authority Building Control department seeking enforcement action against you as well as risking a fine of between £500 and £5,000.
-For landlords, there is even more reason to act as soon as possible – in April 2018, no property with a minimum energy performance rating below E shall be capable of being let.
+For landlords, this is particularly important as, since April 2018, no property with a minimum energy performance rating below E is allowed to be let.

 Penalties and Fixed Notices